Distribution-free inference with hierarchical data: Introduction

 Problems other than prediction have been studied as well in the distribution-free framework. \citet{barber2020distribution} and \citet{medarametla2021distribution} discuss limits on having a useful inference on conditional mean and median, respectively. \citet{lee2021distribution} prove that for discrete feature distributions, we can make use of repeated feature observations to attain meaningful inference for the conditional mean.

 Distribution-free inference for the hierarchical data setting was previously studied by \citep{dunn2022distribution}, proposing a range of different methods for the hierarchical setting.
-We describe their methods and results in detail in Section~\ref{sec:Dunn}. (\citet{dunn2022distribution} also study the problem of prediction for a new data point observed \emph{within} one of the groups in the training sample---e.g., a new child, sampled from a classroom that is already present in the study---but this is a fundamentally different inference problem and we do not consider it in this work.)
+We describe their methods and results in detail in Section~\ref{sec:Dunn}.
+See also~\citet{duchi2024predictive} for extensions of predictive inference methods in hierarchical settings.
 The setting of repeated measurements is explored by \citet{cheng2022many}, who contrast empirical risk minimization when the repeated measurements are aggregated prior to estimation and when they are kept separate.
 Our contributions complement their work with a framework for conformal prediction.
 Like \citet{cheng2022many}, we find that non-aggregated repeated measurements can enable a more informative statistical analysis.
+Finally, as mentioned above, the methodology we develop is related to the idea of invariance of the distribution with respect to certain sets of permutations as studied by \citet{chernozhukov2018exact}, in the special case of equal-size groups.\footnote{The work of \citet{dobriban2025symmpi}, which is more recent than this present paper, generalizes this idea to distributions that are invariant under a group action, and points out that our definition of hierarchical exchangeability is a special case of their approach.}